What is Crisis Management (Social)?

 What is Social Media Crisis Management?

-Social media crisis management is the practice of detecting, responding to, and recovering from events that threaten your brand’s reputation across social channels — from viral customer complaints to employee missteps to full-blown PR incidents.
+Social media crisis management is the practice of detecting, responding to, and recovering from events that threaten your brand’s reputation across social channels.
+From viral customer complaints to employee missteps to full-blown PR incidents.

 A crisis on social media moves fast.
 A negative post can reach millions within hours.
 Social listening tools might detect the first spike, but without a response plan, the window for effective action closes quickly.
 Good crisis management means having the playbook ready before you need it.